cvilas/guidance/product/trl.md

 - A system remains at previous TRL until milestones for the next one are achieved.
 - At every step beyond TRL3, conduct field trials and gather direct user feedback for continuous improvement.
+- The framework can be applied not just to system as a whole but to sub-components as well.
+- Note that the framework does not inhibit iterative development.
+If changing end-conditions invalidate a component, start over.